devotionally made & hosted in India

 7. Saraswati Puja - Navratri Saraswati Puja Muhurat is given.
 The second day of Saraswati Puja during Navratri Puja is known as Saraswati Pradhan Puja day.
 The significance and rituals of Saraswati Puja is described in various religious texts like Vratraj and Rudrayamal.

-8. Durga Ashtami - Durga Ashtami, also known as Maha Ashtami, is one of the most auspicious days of the Durga Puja festival.
+8. Durga Ashtami - According to the Hindu calendar, the Shukla Paksha Ashtami of Ashwina month is celebrated as Durga Ashtami.
+Durga Ashtami, also known as Maha Ashtami, is one of the most auspicious days of the Durga Puja festival.
+This day is very important for the devotees of Goddess Durga.

 10. Dussehra - On the day of Vijayadashami, Lord Shri Rama killed Demon Ravana and Goddess Durga killed the buffalo demon Mahishasura.
 Therefore, this day is celebrated as the victory of Dharma over Adharma.
 On the occasion of Vijayadashami, rituals like Shami Puja, Aparajita Puja, Simollanghana etc. are performed.